-The Remuneration Report as part of the 2022 Annual Report sets out details of CPT Global's policy and practices for remunerating directors and executives.
+The Remuneration Report as part of the 2025 Annual Report sets out details of CPT Global's policy and practices for remunerating Directors and executives.
+CPT Global has also implemented a Remuneration Policy which provides a framework to guide CPT's compensation approach, ensuring fairness, transparency, and alignment with organisational goals.

-Information on the Remuneration & Nomination Committee is included under Principle 2 of this Corporate Governance Statement.
+Information on the Remuneration Committee is included under Principle 2 of this Corporate Governance Statement.